 Zsuzsanna Ardó is European by existence, human by inclination, humorous by nature—and a visual artist, curator and writer by profession.
 Her arts project, Here There, Now Then has won an Arts Council Award, and has been selected for the Arctic Circle expedition of scientists, composers and artists.

-Current projects include a solo exhibition about the Arctic, energy and climate change at the Royal Institution; and Creatives without Borders international curatorial project Mirror, mirror on the wall at the National Assembly in Wales, and the Africa, Europe, America exhibition at the Château du Bost in France.
+Current projects include a solo exhibition about the Arctic, energy and climate change at the Royal Institution; and Creatives without Borders international curatorial project Mirror, mirror on the wall at the National Assembly in Wales and the European Parliament, and the Africa, Europe, America exhibition and installation at the Château du Bost in France.

 She has been working on an opera libretto for C4 Ensemble composer Karen Siegel.
 Scene two featured by Opera on Tap, with Anne Hiatt, Alison Cheeseman, Seth Gilman and Alex Guerrero, at Barbès, 376 9th Street at 6th Avenue, Park Slope, Brooklyn, NYC.
 Reviewed as endlessly clever and funny by Trav S.D. in Travalanche.